 Assessment scientists are responsible for determining the current status, whether a fish stock is healthy, overfished or overfishing is occurring, for 54 fish stocks in the federal waters of Alaska (i.e., the ocean waters extending 3 to 200 nautical miles around the U.S.).
 Other NOAA Fisheries scientists conduct regular research surveys and provide the data used to prepare these assessments.

 The assessment involves updating information on population trends (i.e., whether populations are increasing or declining over time), estimating "biological yields," or the amounts that can be safely removed through fishing activity without comprising stock health, and providing recommendations for resource managers on sustainable catch limits.

-- North Pacific Groundfish Stock Assessment and Fishery Evaluation Report for 2017
+- North Pacific Groundfish Stock Assessment and Fishery Evaluation Reports

 - North Pacific Groundfish Stock Assessment Archives

 - Eastern Bering Sea Crab Distribution Data Map

 - Alaska Longline Survey Data Map